-"Paint a picture," Katara growled, eyeing them menacingly.
+"Paint a picture," Katara growled.
 "It'll last longer."

 "Take a good long look at him girls—" she pushed herself up off the table and pointed a finger in Zuko's direction "—and then just move along."
 Her eyes narrowed dangerously.
 "Got it?"

 They all nodded and the girl farthest away spoke up, "Is he your—?"

 Katara didn't even need to point to the boy who had been eyeing her like a 'slab of meat' all night.
 Zuko was already walking over to the table.

 The man couldn't have been older than nineteen, with dark black hair and a cocky grin.
 His eyes were golden, like Zuko's, and it was more than obvious that was Fire Nation looking for some hot Water Tribe tail.